 Fit: The fit was great straight out of the pack, but I think it really depends on the fabric.
 This scuba is very elastic, but I made another version in a less stretchier material and I had to make a few more alterations (reduce centre back and raise shoulders, as armholes were a bit too low).
 Do a bit of test to make sure you can get your head through the hole, it could be a bit tight, again depending on the fabric.

-Construction: Seamwork patterns are not very complicated to sew, although I laugh every time at their claims that they can be sewn in one hour!
-I’m a fairly quick seamstress, and it it still took me 2-3 hours excluding the cut.
+Seamwork patterns are not very complicated to sew, although I laugh every time at their claims that they can be sewn in one hour!
+I’m a fairly quick seamstress, and it still took me 2-3 hours excluding the cut.
 I like to take my time with the finishing and using bias tape definitely slow me down.
 I constructed the main parts with the overlocker, but also used my sewing machine to attach the bias binding on the armholes, and also the coverhem for the neckline, armhole and hem finishing.

-What I loved: The neckline is definitely my favourite part.
+The neckline is definitely my favourite part.
 I love boat necklines and the gusset was a very interesting feature.

-What I disliked: I wasn’t very sure about the cap sleeves, they keep flicking up, and I didn’t like the side slit.
+I wasn’t very sure about the cap sleeves, they keep flicking up, and I didn’t like the side slit.

 As a general observation with Seamwork patterns, I feel that the finishings suffer in favour of a speedy make and I do question some of their instructions.
 So I like to sort of make my own way and choose options that I feel will look nicer, like the bias finishing.

-Verdict: Probably the most worn dress of the winter season, though it’s light enough to wear in spring and summer.
+Probably the most worn dress of the winter season, though it’s light enough to wear in spring and summer.
 A very nice shape with great details.
 Winner!

 Thanks for reading!